 "We're watching the differentiation window collapse in real-time," one AI investor told colleagues during a private GTC dinner, speaking on condition of anonymity.
 "If a six-month-old project can command that kind of attention from Jensen, what does that say about the billion-dollar moats we've been funding?"

 The economics are brutal.
-OpenAI reportedly burns through hundreds of millions training each new model generation. and are in similar spending territory.
+OpenAI reportedly burns through hundreds of millions training each new model generation.
+Google and Meta are in similar spending territory.
 But if OpenClaw can achieve comparable results in half the time with a fraction of the resources, the entire investment thesis for foundation models starts to crack.